Feeling Good: Nina Simone

-Cruella (2021), the TV soundtrack Six Feet Under, Vol. 2: Everything Ends and the 2009 video game The Saboteur.
 The Bassnectar/Simone cover was used in "Chapter 6", a first-season episode of the television series Legion and in the television show Scandal.

+In 2022, American Songwriter ranked "Feeling Good" number one on their list of the 10 greatest Nina Simone songs, and in 2023, The Guardian ranked the song number four on their list of the 20 greatest Nina Simone songs.

 An official music video for Simone's version was released on YouTube 56 years after the release of her recording in June 2021.

+Nina Simone's version appears in several films.
+It is featured in a scene in Walt Disney's 2021 film "Cruella".
+The song is used over the final scene and the closing credits of the 2024 film “A Quiet Place: Day One.”
+It's also used in the final scene of Wim Wenders’ 2023 movie “Perfect Days.”

 Certifications

 Muse

 The English rock band Muse recorded a version for their 2001 album Origin of Symmetry.
 It was released as a single also featuring the song "Hyper Music".

 In a poll by Total Guitar about best cover songs, Muse's version came fifth.
 In September 2010, NME readers voted it the greatest cover song of all time, over "Twist and Shout" by the Beatles and "Hurt" by Johnny Cash.
 A BBC poll in 2014 placed it ninth.

 Muse's version reached No. 137 on the singles chart in France, and No. 24 on the singles chart in the UK.